 We have received regulatory clearance, licensing and/or CE Mark approvals necessary for us to market the Vdrive and Vdrive Duo Systems with the V-CAS, V-Loop and V-Sono devices in the U.S., Canada and Europe.
-The V-CAS Deflect catheter advancement system has been CE Marked for sale in Europe.

-Biosense Webster has received FDA approval, and CE Mark for the CARTO[®] RMT navigation system for use with the Niobe System, the 4mm CELSIUS[®] RMT Diagnostic/Ablation Steerable Tip Catheter, the 4mm NAVISTAR[®] RMT Diagnostic/Ablation Steerable Tip Catheter, the 8mm Navistar RMT DS Diagnostic/Ablation Steerable Tip Catheter, and the 3.5mm NAVISTAR[®] RMT THERMOCOOL[®] Irrigated Tip Catheter.
+Biosense Webster has received FDA approval, and CE Mark for the CARTO[®] RMT navigation system for use with the Niobe System, the 4mm CELSIUS[®] RMT Diagnostic/Ablation Steerable Tip Catheter, the 4mm NAVISTAR[®] RMT Diagnostic/Ablation Steerable Tip Catheter, and the 3.5mm NAVISTAR[®] RMT THERMOCOOL[®] Irrigated Tip Catheter.
 In addition, Biosense Webster has received FDA approval and CE Mark for the 3.5mm CELSIUS[®] RMT THERMOCOOL[®] Irrigated Tip Catheter.
 Biosense Webster also received China CFDA approval and Japan PMDA approval for the CARTO[®] RMT navigation system for use with the Niobe System, and the 3.5mm NAVISTAR[®] RMT THERMOCOOL[®] Irrigated Tip Catheter.
 Our strategic relationship with Biosense Webster provides for co-development of catheters that can be navigated with our system, both with and without Biosense Webster's 3D catheter location sensing technology.
 In addition, we can utilize technology which allows our system to recognize specific disposable interventional devices in order to prevent unauthorized use of our system.
 See "Strategic Relationships" below for a description of our arrangements with Biosense Webster.